jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

 (7) In the case of inconsistency between a Ministerial order under this section and any animal product standard or specification prescribed or issued under section 44 or section 45, the Ministerial order prevails.
 (8) A Ministerial order may be amended at any time in the same manner as it was made.
 (9) Despite anything in section 28 of the State Sector Act 1988, the Minister may not delegate to any other person the power to make orders under this section, or to extend or revoke such orders.
-(10) Any order made under this section is to be treated for the purposes of the Regulations Disallowance Act 1989 (but not for the purposes of the Acts and Regulations Publication Act 1989) as if it were a regulation within the meaning of that Act.
+(10) An order made under this section is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ## Part 5 — Export of animal material and products